The 5 Horror Movies That Should Be On Your Radar For 2017 [Opinion]

 Lycan

-This Southern-fried werewolf horror will release sometime in August of this year, and it’s not clear what method of distribution will be its first — theater, DVD, VOD? — but what is clear is that it has a creepy concept, an interesting trailer, and a setting ripe for a great mystery-driven werewolf flick.
+This Southern-fried werewolf horror will release sometime in August of this year, and it’s not clear what method of distribution will be its first — theater, DVD, VOD — but what is clear is that it has a creepy concept, an interesting trailer, and a setting ripe for a great mystery-driven werewolf flick.

 It follows a group of young people in 1986 who go into the woods to seek out the legend of a deadly female werewolf.